 The Line Management Journey

-Building on this, in small groups, delegates discuss the times and places in their lives when they have managed things successfully and the skills and resources they used.
+In small groups, delegates will discuss the times and places in their lives when they managed things successfully, and the skills and resources they used.

-Here we take a look at all the things the line manager is responsible for including all the extra things that come with the role but aren't necessarily in the job description!
-Important things like Key Performance Indicators, Health and Safety, Quality and Environmental Responsibility.
+Here we take a look at all the things line managers are responsible for, including those that aren't necessarily in the job description!

 It's all these extra things that can make promotion to line manager seem more of a curse than a blessing.

 We look at the spectrum of management styles from micromanaging to being completely hands-free.